kevinthomasbradley/cold-helium/README.md

 ## Description

-This repository will contain an implementation of a cryptocurrency.
+This repository will contain an implementation of a cryptocurrency based on the litecoin / bitcoin source.

 ## Documentation